Investor flight from U.S. stocks fails to lift bond market

 "Unless the U.S. economy shows signs of slowing, the bond market is likely to keep yields relatively firm," said Alan Gayle, director of asset allocation at RidgeWorth Investments, even if the S&P 500 falls in the weeks ahead on concern about growth in China and other emerging market economies, he said.

-Interest rate futures this week saw a more than 50 percent chance of a rate hike in December and a 28 percent probability in September, according to CME Group's FedWatch program.
+Interest rate futures this week saw a more than 50 percent chance of a rate hike in December FFZ5 and a 28 percent probability in September FFU5, according to CME Group's FedWatch program.

 If that happens, bonds won’t look as attractive.
 Higher interest rates diminish the value of an investor's bond holdings, resulting in lower portfolio returns.